tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

    And we have provided tools to easily
    [serialize a DataFlow](../../modules/dataflow.html#tensorpack.dataflow.LMDBSerializer)
    to a single-file binary format when you need.

 ### Alternative Data Loading Solutions:

 Some frameworks have also provided good framework-specific solutions for data loading.
+On the contrary, DataFlow is framework-agnostic: you can use it in any Python environment.
-In addition to that DataFlow is framework-agnostic, there are other reasons you might prefer DataFlow over the alternatives:
+In addition to this benefit, there are other reasons you might prefer DataFlow over the alternatives:

 #### tf.data or other TF operations